 - Utilize any employee advocacy tools in your organization to communicate the core values, foster collaboration, input, feedback, and recognition

 - Boost employee engagement by appreciating the employees' efforts to promote the values

-True North examples:
+True north examples:

-To be the global defense, aerospace, and security organization we must ensure that our strategic priorities develop a sustainable advantage, which helps our customers to take care of the thing that matters most to them.
+To be a global defense, aerospace, and security organization we must ensure that our strategic priorities develop a sustainable advantage, which helps our customers to take care of the thing that matters most to them.

 To maintain our position as the market leader in insurance services, we will pursue opportunities to fortify our relationships with existing customers, ensuring our products deliver a contingency for every tomorrow.

-As your organization's compass, the True North has the power to propel you to breakthrough results, and it all starts with what a 'good' North Statement lives up to be.
+As your organization's compass, the true north has the power to propel you to breakthrough results, and it all starts with what a "good" north statement lives up to be.
 This includes: